wp-plugins/all-in-one-event-calendar/readme.txt

 **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 2.1.8 =
+* Fixed issue where core themes were sometimes incorrectly treated as legacy ones
+* Fixed issue where some elements in child themes weren't correctly rendered
+* Fixed issue where event details link was being malformed in some cases
+* Improved compatibility with some 3rd party themes

 = Version 2.1.7 =
 * Fixed issue where a stopping error may have been encountered when